 When Does Snow Mold Occur?

-Snow mold tends to begin growing in the winter and becomes apparent at the start of the summer after the snow cover has fully melted away.
-It is most likely to arise if the first snow comes early in the year and covers the ground completely.
+Now that you know about the two types of snow mold that can affect your lawn, let’s talk about when you should look for them to develop.
+Both gray and pink snow mold will survive the summer as dormant sclerotia.
+This allows them to resist high temperatures with ease.
+But when temperatures drop down to winter levels, they go to work and begin to spread across your yard.
+Snow mold grows in the winter but doesn’t become apparent until the weather warms and the snow melts in early spring.
+It is most likely to arise if the first snow cover comes early in the year and covers the ground completely.
 When this happens, you should be especially vigilant about mold.
-You can reduce its chances of growing by spreading the snow out so that it melts more quickly.
+You can reduce its chances of growing by spreading the snow piles out so that it melts more quickly.